top of page

 Get Staff Input

-You should first survey as many of your staff as possible to get their feedback.
+You should first survey as many of your staff as possible to get their thoughts.
 You should survey them on what is working well in your current office, what is frustrating them, and how your office could be better designed to improve their performance.
 You could also interview several staff in person to get more in-depth feedback on these topics.

 While it can be helpful to get a variety of perspectives from different staff throughout the project, it's important that you remain focussed on the overall objectives, rather than trying to make your office perfect for everybody.
 Staff input is best used to inform and guide your office design, rather than control it.